paketo-buildpacks/paketo-website/content/docs/concepts/sbom.md

 ## Why is it helpful?

-The information from the bill of materials is largely used to help understand the dependencies involved in your app's secure software supply chain.
+The information from the software bill of materials is largely used to help understand the dependencies involved in your app's secure software supply chain.

 ### Vulnerability Scanning
-The bill of materials can be passed to one of the many existent vulnerability scanning tools, such as [Dependency Track][tool/dependency-track] and [Trivy][tool/trivy], in order to identify vulnerabilities.
+The software bill of materials can be passed to one of the many existent vulnerability scanning tools, such as [Dependency Track][tool/dependency-track], [syft][tool/syft], or [Trivy][tool/trivy], in order to identify vulnerabilities.

-The BOM contains two fields that are primarily concerned with vulnerability identification:
+The SBOM contains two fields that are primarily concerned with vulnerability identification:

 #### CPEs
 CPEs, or common platform enumerations, are standard notation to look up dependency version-specific vulnerabilities and related patches in the [NIST National Vulnerabilty Database][NIST].